-One of the most important factors to consider when shopping for a new high-performing printer is printing speed.
+Printing speed is one of the most important factors to consider when shopping for a new high-performing printer.

 Printers measure speed by counting the number of standard pages that can successfully be printed in a single minute.
 This is known as pages per minute, or PPM.

 There are several ways to maximize your printing speed.
 Here are some tips and general guidelines.

 If you need speed, you should consider choosing a laser printer over a traditional inkjet printer.
 Laser printers average around 20 to 30 pages per minute, whereas inkjet printers average five to 10 pages per minute.
 That’s a pretty significant difference.
 However, there are some downloads when it comes to laser printers, as they tend to be more expensive to purchase than inkjet printers.
 Though it must be noted, there are differences between a toner and ink cartridges.
 A laser printer’s toner cartridge will last much longer than an ink cartridge.
 In other words, the price will even out in the long run.

 Although, some inkjet printers can hold a candle to laser printers, as you’ll read in our HP PageWide Pro 477dw review.

 Laser printers average around 20 to 30 pages per minute, whereas inkjet printers average five to 10 pages per minute.